gasgit-cs/pforcs-problem-sheet/README.md

 ### Requirements
 None

-##W05
+#

+## W05
 ### *** Program to apply Newtons Equation for square root ***

-# program to estimate the square root of an positive float using newtons equation N = .5(N / G + G)
-# N - positive number to find square root of
+Program to estimate the square root of an positive float using newtons equation N = .5(N / G + G) N - positive number to find square root of
-# G - educated guess
+G - educated guess
+*Staps*
-# pass number and inital guess to the equation and check inital estimate,
+        pass number and inital guess to the equation check inital estimate return if close
-# loop using last estimate n times to euqation until estimate is < or equal to N
+        otherwise loop using the estimate as G n times until estimate is < or equal to N

+### Requirements
+Import module menrq ( simple modke to display a menu )

+#